OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 Prior to running the code you will need to have python-light and the OmegaExpansion libraries installed.
 You can install with the following commands

+// TODO: remove all opkg commands
 ```
 opkg update
 opkg install python-light
 opkg install pyPwmExp
 ```

+// TODO: look at code from https://github.com/OnionIoT/i2c-exp-driver/blob/master/src/python/omegaMotors.py and implement it here
+// TODO: implement this omegaPwm class in a separate file

-Run the following python code and observe your LEDS.
+Run the following python code and keep an eye on your LEDs:
 ```
 from OmegaExpansion import pwmExp
 import math